Preity Zinta: Established actress (2003–2007)

 Zinta received further success in 2006, starring in Karan Johar's drama Kabhi Alvida Naa Kehna alongside Shah Rukh Khan, Rani Mukerji, Abhishek Bachchan, and Amitabh Bachchan.
 The film became one of the biggest box-office hits in India, earning ₹635 million, and grossed over ₹496 million abroad—the biggest Bollywood success of all-time in the overseas market up until then.
 It was Zinta's fourth overseas top-earner in four consecutive years.
 Revolving around two unhappily married couples in New York, the film featured Zinta as Rhea Saran, an ambitious fashion magazine editor whose husband begins an adulterous affair with a family acquaintance.
 She described the part as an attempt to shed her vivacious public image.
 Kabhi Alvida Naa Kehna polarised critics, but The Indian Express approved of Zinta's effort, noting her for having "walked with poise, sat with grace, smiled with composure and spoken with calmness".
 Other reviews questioned the limited length of her role.
 In later years, Filmfare and Verve lauded the character for breaking stereotypes of screen portrayals of married women in Hindi films.

 Zinta next appeared in Shirish Kunder's romantic musical Jaan-E-Mann (2006).
 She played Piya, the cynosure of two men in the United States (Salman Khan and Akshay Kumar).
 The film opened to mixed reviews from critics and its eventual box office profit was poor.
 Despite being mostly criticised for taking a role of minimal importance, she was complimented on her performance and appearance.
 She said the film was a great relief after the more emotionally intense Kabhi Alvida Naa Kehna, as Jaan-E-Mann was "easy, happy and much more simple".
-Even less successful was her next turn as British Pakistani woman Alvira Khan in her third project with Yash Raj Films, the comedy Jhoom Barabar Jhoom (2007), co-starring Abhishek Bachchan, Bobby Deol and Lara Dutta.
+Even less successful was her next turn as British Pakistani woman Alvira Khan in her third project with Yash Raj Films, the musical comedy Jhoom Barabar Jhoom (2007), co-starring Abhishek Bachchan, Bobby Deol and Lara Dutta.
 The film was a commercial failure in India and critics panned her performance; The Times of India described her as "too plastic" and Rediff.com concluded, "From accent to emotion, Preity is plain and simple insufferable in this film."